inmeso/hilemms/HiLeMMS-DSL.md

   A confusing point for regular moments is the treatment of body force terms.
 If there is a body force, one needs to modify the manner of calculating moment, please refer to Xiaoyi He, Shiyi Chen, and Gary D. Doolen, Journal of Computational Physics, 146, 282-300 (1998).
 * **Equilibrium**
   Equilibrium function determines the capability of an lattice Boltzmann simulation for various applications, which is of primary importance.

   **Each component will have its own equilibrium function.
 In general, this equilibrium function depends on moments associated with the component.
 In some models, it may also depend on the body-force and time step.**

   We will provide several existing form equilibrium function for users to choose using the DefineEquilibrium routine.
+A tricky issue is caused again by the DDF approach for the advection-diffusion problem, where the equilibrium function of the advection-diffusion part depends on the velocity governed by the momentum equations.

   A user-defined routine is needed if the user's equilibrium is not predefined.
 We will be able to automatically generate codes for user-defined routines (as defined in the second phase).

 * **Force**

 * **Initial condition**
   A initial condition of a specific problem is in general defined using macroscopic variables varying over space.
 For a kinetic theory based method, however, we need to one more initialization  process,  i.e., transformation from macroscopic information into mesoscopic.
 In this sense, we can have different method, including equilibrium, Chapman-Enskog expansion, etc.
   In this project, **we will introduce a user-defined routine, which depends on coordinates, node property etc, to initialize all macroscopic variables.
 The distribution may be initialized by providing a few default options including the equilibrium one.
 Of course, a user-defined routine can also be introduced.**